ismaelucm/massis_tutorial/docs/Examples.md

 ### Example EntranceToClassDifferentWaves.lua

-The simulation has two agent waves.
-In the first wave, the simulation creates twelve groups of agents, six of them in the main gate and another six in the back gate.
-Each group have a different classroom as a destination.
-The second wave is the same as the first wave but start 50 seconds later.
-All they use the behaviour FollowingPath.
+This simulation has two agent waves.
+The first wave consists of twelve groups of agents, six of them are created at the main gate and other six at the back gate.
+Each group has a different classroom as  destination.
+The second wave is the same as the first wave but starts 50 seconds later.
+All of them use the behaviour *FollowingPath*.

 ```LUA